Concrete-Chrono-Development/chrono-preprocessor/wiki/usage-instructions/installation-and-setup-1.md

 * Click on "**Refresh OAuth Token**" and login to GitHub and allow Sourcetree in the browser window that opens
 * Click **Ok** in Sourcetree.
 Then "**chrono-preprocessor**" should populate on the right side of the window.
 If it doesn't, you may need to click refresh.
 * Select "**chrono-preprocessor**" and click "**Clone**"
-* When filling out the clone window, it should look like the image below, but with the appropriate username filled out instead of "**\<usr>**"
+* When filling out the clone window, it should look like the image below (be sure you are naming it chronoConcrete), and with the appropriate username filled out instead of "**\<usr>**"
 * Click "**Clone**"

 </details>